-Your business needs a website, you know that, but what makes a great website or more to the point, a successful website?
+Your business needs a website, you know that, but what makes a website successful, what are the key elements to a successful website?

 Over the years Intervision has created 100s of websites for businesses, large and small, and the list of key elements for a successful website keeps evolving as technology, design and Google algorithms change.
 Right now, these are the “must haves”, the essential ingredients, in terms of design and functionality, for a successful website.

-1. What’s your purpose – have a clear strong message:
+What’s your purpose – have a clear strong message

 Limit your main menu items and organise your information into sub-pages.